 Dr. Nichols earned his BS in Biological Sciences in Marine Biology at the University of North Carolina, Wilmington, his PhD in Integrative Biology at the University of California, Berkeley, and was an American Cancer Society postdoctoral fellow in Molecular and Cell Biology at the University of California, Berkeley.
-His interests are in evolutionary cell/developmental biology, with particular focus on the cell biology of sponges.
+His research focus is on the molecular foundations of early animal evolution, with particular focus on the cell biology of sponges.

 Ph.D., Integrative Biology, University of California, 2004